0XOday/the_grimoire/Computers/Fundamentals of information Security/Basics of Cryptography notes.md

 ## Asymmetric Cryptography

-Asymmetric Cryptography has a public key and a private key
+* Public key and a private key

-Elliptic curve Cryptography can use short keys while maintaining a higher Cryptography strength than many other types of algorithms.
+# Elliptic curve Cryptography
+* use short keys while maintaining a higher Cryptography strength than many other types of algorithms.
 Its fast and efficient.
 Secure hash algorithm 2 (SHA-2) and Elliptic curve Digital Signature Algorithm (ECDSA) Uses ECC.

-Many protocols and applications are based on asymmetric cryptography.
+ Note : Many protocols and applications are based on asymmetric cryptography.
 PGP SSL TLS and some VoIP

 ## Hash Functions

-Hash Functions represent a third type of modern cryptography which is called key less cryptography.
+* Hash Functions represent a third type of modern cryptography which is called key less cryptography.

-Hash functions or message digest convert plaintext into largely unique and fixed-length value
+* Hash functions or message digest convert plaintext into largely unique and fixed-length value

-It is theoretically possible to engineer a matching hash for two different sets of data called a collision.
+* It is theoretically possible to engineer a matching hash for two different sets of data called a collision.
 This only happens if you are using a broken hashing algo like MD5 and SHA-1

-We use sha-2 and sha-3 MD-2,MD4 and RACE
+* We use sha-2 and sha-3 MD-2,MD4 and RACE

 ## Digital signatures

-Another way to use asymmetric algorithms and their associated public and private keys are digital signature.
+* Another way to use asymmetric algorithms and their associated public and private keys are digital signature.

-A digital signature allows you to sign a message so that others can detect any change to the message after you've sent it.
+* A digital signature allows you to sign a message so that others can detect any change to the message after you've sent it.

 ## Certificates

-in addition to hashes and digital signatures.
+* In addition to hashes and digital signatures.
 You can use Certificates to sign your messages.
-Digital signatures link a public to an individual by validating that key belongs to the proper owner. you typically create a certificate by taking the public key and identifying information such as a name and address and having them signed by a trusted entity that handles digital certificates, called *certificate authority*
+Digital signatures link a public to an individual by validating that key belongs to the proper owner.

+* You typically create a certificate by taking the public key and identifying information such as a name and address and having them signed by a trusted entity that handles digital certificates, called *certificate authority*

-A certificate authority is the entity that issues certificates.
+* A certificate authority is the entity that issues certificates.
 It acts as a trusted third party to both sides of the transactions that involve certificates by singing the certificate to begin with and later verifying that it is still valid.

-one known certificate authority is VeriSign
+* One known certificate authority is VeriSign

 ## Protecting data at rest in motion and in use.